silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 The possibility of equivalent sequences of combining marks occurring in different orders can have implications for other processes.
 For example, a sorting specification or a rendering system might be configured assuming a particular order.
 As a result, it is important that such processes allow for alternate equivalent orderings, or that canonical ordering be included in a pre-processing stage.
 Processes should be designed anticipating different but equally valid possibilities in the data.

 Canonical ordering can also be an important factor in normalization.

+## Normalization

+>Yet to be written.
+This section will briefly explain the various Unicode normalization forms that can be used solve the problem of needing to recognise equivalent sequences as being equivalent.
+A synopsis follows:

+In [Canonical equivalence and the principle of equivalent sequences](#canonical-equivalence-and-the-principle-of-equivalent-sequences) and [Combining marks and canonical ordering](#combining-marks-and-canonical-ordering), we saw various reasons why a given text element may be represented in Unicode in multiple ways: precomposed characters are canonically equivalent to their full or partial decompositions.
+Also, different orderings of combining marks may not be semantically significant, again resulting in different sequences that are canonically equivalent.

+Software processes need a way to determine whether or not any two arbitrary strings are equivalent or not.
+The way in which this is done is to fold the strings into a normalized form; that is, remove the differences that are not significant.
+For example, by putting strings into canonical order, the distinctions that result from different orderings of combining marks is removed.

+Unicode defines different normalization forms for software processes to use in string comparisons.
+One of these, NFD, utilises the maximally decomposed sequence as the reference representation for comparison purposes.
+There is a second, NFC, that uses a maximally composed representation (following special rules for how the composition is done).
+In both cases, canonical ordering is applied.

+There are two other normalization forms that have been defined: NFKD and NFKC.
+These use maximally decomposed and maximally composed representations as above.
+The difference is that these normalization forms also fold the compatibility character distinctions: e.g. the distinction between n and superscript n is removed.
+Because the compatibility characters carry additional information that may be significant in some situations, these normalization forms must be used with care.

+>There is no general requirement that data must be represented in any one normal form.
+On the other hand, one may be the preference in certain contexts, or one may be imposed in some software implementations.

+## Deciding how to encode data

+>Yet to be written.
+This section will discuss various issues related to choices in how data can be encoded.
+This includes: deciding when to follow decomposed or composed normalisation forms; deciding whether or not to use compatibility characters / characters with compatibility decompositions; distinguishing between characters that appear to be similar, or equating glyph variants; the importance of semantics in deciding when to distinguish or unify characters.
+There will also be some discussion as to what can be done when a character simply is not yet supported in Unicode.

 ## Deprecation